-Flood Clean Up Using a Roll Off Dumpster
+Flood Clean-Up Using a Roll-Off Dumpster

 Just like every other disaster, a home flood can be traumatic

-Conduct proper inspection in the house
+Conduct a proper inspection of the house

 Do not return to the home in the dark.
 If the flood happened in the night, find a place to sleep for the night and go back during the day.
 To conduct an adequate inspection, you need daylight.
 It is dangerous to turn on light or any electrical appliance to prevent electrocution.

-Use battery charged flashlights.
+Use battery-charged flashlights.
 Check for all damages in all areas of the house.
-If power is on, turn off with a dry non-conductor of electricity.
+If power is on, turn it off with a dry non-conductor of electricity.
 Open windows to allow for proper ventilation.
 Do not go in without appropriate footwear to prevent contamination if mold is present.
 Watch out for signs of gas leak through smell.
 Close all gas valves and allow the house to be ventilated before you begin work in the place.

 Separate damaged items from the undamaged items

 Go around the house and rescue some things.
 Some of these items might be too damaged to be recovered and should be disposed of.
-Old furniture, ruined appliances should be gathered and be disposed of as soon as possible.
+Old furniture and ruined appliances should be gathered and disposed of as soon as possible.
 Relocate undamaged items temporarily to prevent contamination and rust.
 Discard spoilt food.
 Do a thorough check of your food items to avoid the intake of contaminated food and water.

 Inform your insurance company about the flood issue.
 Flood insurance covers home flood cases.